iansinnott/prompta/README.md

 ## How to use

-- Use in your web browser: [chat.prompta.dev](https://chat.prompta.dev)
+- In your web browser: [chat.prompta.dev](https://chat.prompta.dev)
-- Download the desktop app: Download the latest build from the [releases page](releases)
+- Desktop app: download the latest build from [the releases page](https://github.com/iansinnott/prompta/releases)

 ### Running on macOS